MereAnn Reid

 Licensed Professional Counselor

 I help parents and kids feel more connected.
-Specializing in play therapy, parenting and adoption.
+Specializing in neurodiversity-affirming play therapy, parent support and adoption dynamics.

 Client Status